CATS: Bites and Scratches

 Step 3: Is your cat just overly playful?
 If so, don’t encourage attacking your body in any form.
 Using hands as “toys” can result in painful behavioural issues in the future.

 Step 4: Is your cat ill or in pain?
 A sick cat or one experiencing pain may lash out.
 Check for signs of sickness (weight loss, vomiting, excessive thirst, etc.) and pain (scratching, biting, yowling, change in mood).
-If these symptoms are present, or if you’re unsure, book a vet appointment.
+If these symptoms are present, or if you’re unsure, book a veterinary appointment.

 Some (often older) cats just don’t like being picked up, so take that into consideration as well.
 Tell visitors to be gentle or to leave the cat alone.